 Premium Changes in 2019

-The Kaiser Family Foundation performed an analysis to determine how much average premiums would change before the premium tax credit is applied.
+The KFF performed an analysis to determine how much average premiums would change before the premium tax credit is applied.
 Exchange premiums are largely based on income and location, and insurers pad these silver plan premiums to make up for losses experienced in other plans due to all this changing legislation.

 The states where premiums are expected to increase most dramatically through the end of 2019 include: